cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 kubectl cnpg backup cluster-example backup/cluster-example-20230121002300 created
 ```

-By default, new created backup will use the backup target policy defined
+By default, a newly created backup will use the backup target policy defined
-in cluster to choose which instance to run on.
+in the cluster to choose which instance to run on.
 You can also use `--backup-target`
 option to override this policy. please refer to the ["Backup" section](backup.md)
 for more information about backup target.